 Each member of your team is an individual with unique strengths and weaknesses.
 Take the time to identify each member’s core competencies and then assign tasks in such a way that promotes strengths while minimizing weaknesses.
 This can help every team member perform better and feel more integral to the team.

-Specific goals are better than vague goals, and clear instructions are better than no instructions.
+Specific goals are better than vague goals, and clear instructions are better than no instructions from management.
 While you want to leave room for creative problem-solving, you don’t want to create confusion about the task at hand or your expectations for the team.
 The better the team understands what’s required, the better they can work together.